Ralf D. Bode

 Ralf Detlef Bode (March 31, 1941 – February 27, 2001) was a German-born American cinematographer best known for his work on Coal Miner's Daughter.

-Biography
+Life and career

 Born in Berlin, Germany, Bode moved with his family to Vermont in 1954, when he was 14 years old.
 A graduate of the University of Vermont, he initially started off as an actor and enrolled at Yale School of Drama.
 He also served as a photographer in the United States Army.

-Bode did the cinematography for films such as Saturday Night Fever, Gorky Park, The Accused, Uncle Buck and Don Juan DeMarco.
-He was an uncredited second unit director for Rocky (1976), and is credited with shooting the scenes in which Sylvester Stallone runs up the steps of the Philadelphia Museum of Art.
-He received an Academy Award nomination for his cinematography on Coal Miner's Daughter.
-He was nominated for two Emmy Awards in the Outstanding Cinematography category: in 1994 for Gypsy and in 2000 for Annie.
+Bode did the cinematography for films Saturday Night Fever, Gorky Park, The Accused, Uncle Buck and Don Juan DeMarco.
+He was an uncredited second unit director for Rocky, but was credited for shooting the scenes in which Sylvester Stallone runs up the steps of the Philadelphia Museum of Art.

+He received an Academy Award nomination for his work on Coal Miner's Daughter, as well as two Emmy nominations, for Gypsy and for Annie.

-Bode died on February 27, 2001, of lung cancer at age 59 in Santa Monica, California.
+Bode died of lung cancer on February 27, 2001, at age 59.